 Body shape changes

 These changes were much more common with older HIV medications.
-Current HIV medicines are much less likely to cause body changes and many people experience no body changes at all.
+Current HIV medicines are much less likely to cause body changes and most people experience no body changes at all.

 - increased fat in the belly

 - increased fat in neck, shoulders, breasts, or face